nutgram/docs/docs/usage/exceptions.md

 $bot->run();
 ```

-## Telegram API Exceptions
+## Telegram API Errors

-Telegram API exceptions occur when the Telegram Bot API returns an error.
+A Telegram API error occur when the Telegram Bot API returns an error.

-These exceptions can be handled using `try/catch` blocks or the `onApiError` handler.
+These errors can be handled using `try/catch` blocks or the `onApiError` handler.

 ### `try/catch`

-You can also use a `try/catch` block to catch Telegram API exceptions.
+You can also use a `try/catch` block to catch Telegram API errors.

 ```php showLineNumbers
 $bot = new Nutgram('token');